- Understanding the concept and benefits of serverless applications and their architecture.

 Future of CDNs and Serverless Applications

 However, despite its numerous benefits, CDN integration with serverless applications can also introduce cost, complexity, and control issues.
 As this LinkedIn article shows, a CDN can increase website management complexity and reduce control over website content.
-This is because you may have to configure, monitor, and update your CDN settings and your original server.
+You may have to configure, monitor, and update your CDN settings and your original server.
 Moreover, a CDN can also be expensive, depending on your traffic volume, bandwidth usage, and service provider.
 Nonetheless, the benefits of CDN integration often outweigh these potential challenges, making it a worthwhile consideration for serverless applications.

 Exploring CDN Features Beneficial for Serverless Applications